-Ownership changes in the 1980s brought infrastructure improvements, and a remodeling that subdued some of the flashier decor of the 70s, as well as added new fountains to the center court.
+Ownership changes 1982 brought infrastructure improvements, and a remodeling that subdued some of the flashier decor of the 70s, as well as added new fountains to the center court.
 The earliest signs of trouble, however, arose in 1986 with the closure of Wieboldt’s – who soon filed bankruptcy and closed all 15 remaining stores.
 The sudden vacancy, however, became a godsend in the fall of ’86 for teachers and students of flood-ravaged Gurnee Grade School and Viking Middle School; victims of the area’s worst flooding of the Des Plaines River in 26 years.
 For the months that followed, the Wieboldt’s building was adapted into a temporary school for over 600 students, who dubbed it “Wieboldt U”.

 Once repairs to the schools were complete, the lower level of the former Wieboldt store underwent a major renovation into Dunham Sports plus additional retail space, and Montgomery Ward relocated from nearby Belvidere Mall to the upper floor.
 Prosperity had returned to Lakehurst, but it wouldn’t last long.